-- a.
-Nocturnal, arboreal mammals (Flying Lemur, Civets, and Flying squirrels).
-Same transect line used for birds.
-A team at least three personnel walked the 2km transect and searched for arboreal mammals across all levels of the forests.
-Researcher also noted (i) the time an animal was detected, (ii) its position in the forest, (iii) its approximate distance from the observes, and the (iv) point at along the transect to which it was closest.
+- it was closest.
 Maturity of this kind of mammals were also recognized.
 Transect walk was done during the first three hours of the evening when animal activity was at its peak. - b.
 Rats, squirrels and shrews.
 Live traps were used to survey forest rats, shrews and squirrels.
 Traps were placed in suspected runways, along bushes, rotting logs, root tangles and burrows baited with pieces of half roasted coconuts laced with peanut butter.
 Traps were visited twice each day, once the early morning and once in the late afternoon to check for captured animals.
 Captured animals were immediately retrieved for measurements of external metrics including (i) total length (TL), (ii) body length (BL), (iii) tail length (Tail), (iv) ear length (Ear) and (v) hind foot length.
 Weight was also noted using a Pesola spring.
-Identification of the captured animals was aided with field identification key (Ingle and Heaney, 1992).
+Identification of the captured animals was aided with field identification key (Ingle and Heaney, 1992). - c.

-c.
 Small land mammals.
 Opportunistic listing for documenting other large mammals was carried out relying on indirect evidences of its presence such as fecal droppings in palm civets, forest tracks of wild pigs and deers and even pieces of mammal bones and skulls.

-Photo 1-13.
+Photo Error!
+No text of specified style in document.-13.
 MCSi researchers install "snap traps" in the suspected runways.

-C.1.a.iv.
-Amphibians and Reptiles
+2.1.1.4.3.1.1.4 Amphibians and Reptiles